wp-plugins/youtube-channel-gallery/readme.txt

 * Italian (it_IT) - [Marco Milesi](https://profiles.wordpress.org/milmor).
 * Spanish (es_ES) - [PoseLab](http://poselab.com/)

 If you have created your own language pack, or have an update of an existing one, you can [send me](mailto:javier@poselab.com) your gettext PO and MO so that I can bundle it into the Youtube Channel Gallery.
+You can also translate, improve or update a plugin translation in [Transifex](https://www.transifex.com/projects/p/youtube-channel-gallery).
+Go to [Youtube Channel Galllery project page of Transifex](https://www.transifex.com/projects/p/youtube-channel-gallery), click "Request language", Select the language you want to translate and wait until your request is accepted.
+When the language is translated it will be included in the plugin.

 == Installation ==